phershbe/Learning-Resources/README.md

 Of course, making projects by myself and looking up things as I need them is my favorite way.

 I also post questions on Stack Overflow from time to time.

+I'm learning various algoithms as well.

 Let me know if you have any suggestions!